Qiskit/documentation/README.md

 > add it to the "Check for notebooks that require LaTeX" step in
 > `.github/workflows/notebook-test.yml`.

-When you make a pull request with a changed notebook, you can get an version of that notebook that was executed in a uniform environment from CI.
+When you make a pull request with a changed notebook, you can get a version of that notebook that was executed in a uniform environment from CI.
 To do this, click "Show all checks" in the info box at the bottom of the pull request page on GitHub, then choose "Details" for the "Test notebooks" job.
 From the job